ryancdickson/crp-staging/content/index.md

 ### 2.6 Promote Increased Transparency

-Applicants MUST log pre-certificates and final certificates to at least one "Test" CT log disclosed [here](https://www.gstatic.com/ct/log_list/v3/all_logs_list.json) (i.e., log type = "test") until eligible for logging in logs usable in Chrome at the time of issuance (e.g., due to being accepted by a publicly-trusted root store operator or due to the existence of a cross-certificate issued from a publicly-trusted root CA).
+Unless an Applicant operates a CT log that is ["listed"](https://www.gstatic.com/ct/log_list/v3/all_logs_list.json) as Usable in Chrome, it MUST reliably operate a Test CT log.
+This Test CT log MUST minimally log all pre-certificates and final certificates the Applicant PKI hiearchy issues until the conclusion of the inclusion request process.
+The location (e.g., URL) of this Test CT log MUST be disclosed to the CCADB at the time of submitting the root inclusion request.

+These Test CT logs SHOULD adhere to the requirements located [here](https://googlechrome.github.io/CertificateTransparency/log_policy.html), with the understanding that certain operational requirements applicable to production CT logs may not fully apply to test environments (specifically, requirements within the "Application Process", "Incident Detection and Response", and "Policy Violations" sections of the CT Log Policy).